Generating artificial digital image correlation data using physics-guided adversarial networks: Conclusion

 In order to evaluate trained generator models on an objective basis, we used two quantitative metrics.
 First, the sliced Wasserstein distance (SWD) between real and fake samples and, secondly, the geometry score (GS) approximating the topological distance between a generated data manifold and the training data manifold.

-We observed superior performance of the physics-guided DIC-GAN compared to the classical DIC-GAN approach.
+We observed superior performance of the physics-guided GAN compared to the classical GAN approach.
 This result was observed by visual evaluation of generated samples and confirmed by lower SWDs and GSs of the physics-guided models.
 Both, SWD and GS, proved themselves to be valuable evaluation metrics.
 They are useful to identify mode collapse and to select the best trained models.
-Our findings confirm that hybrid models, which combine data-driven methods with physical domain knowledge, can lead to more powerful generative models and faster training.
+Nevertheless, it is important to note that there is no natural metric to evaluate the performance of GANs.
+In the absence of powerful pre-trained models like Inception for DIC-like data, we had to stick to GAN metrics that are independent of these benchmark models.
+Our findings support the claim that hybrid models, which combine data-driven methods with physical domain knowledge, can lead to more powerful models and faster training.

 The visual inspection revealed a varying sample quality.
 Especially the converged models after 1000 epochs of training, apart from mostly good samples, produce few garbage samples.
 Although the number of these garbage samples is model-dependent, we were not able to avoid their occurrence completely.
 Moreover, we still face the issue of (local) non-convergence and mode collapse.
 To overcome these issues, one could try to stabilize training using suitable regularization techniques \cite{Mescheder2018ICML, Roth17}.